-ATHLETICS NOTES: Rangers Series
+Athletics Notes: Rangers Series

 By Tim Byrnes

-If you’re an Athletics baseball fan, you gotta love a series that starts like the one that began in Arlington on Friday night.
+If you’re an Athletics baseball fan, you got to love a series that starts like the one that began in Arlington on Friday night.
 Nick Kurtz hit the first pitch of the game 417 feet, for a 1-0 lead.
 At 115.9 mph off the bat, it’s not much of a surprise that Kurtz leads baseball in exit velocity, at (98.7).

 It was payback against Rangers starter Nathan Eovaldi (2-4, 5.79), for the 7-inning 3-hit masterpiece in West Sacramento earlier this month.
+Five pitches later, Carlos Cortes continued his hot series and hit his third home run of the season.

-Tyler Soderstrom deposited the next pitch 415 feet into the dead center field stands, and upped the lead to 3-0 in only seven pitches; setting an Athletics franchise mark.
-They have never had three home runs, in the first inning on the road, until Friday night’s game.
+Tyler Soderstrom deposited the next pitch 415 feet into the dead center field stands, and upped the lead to 3-0 in only seven pitches, setting an Athletics franchise mark.
+They have never had three home runs in the first inning on the road until Friday night’s game.

 The A’s “piled-on” in the ninth, when Jeff McNeil led off with a single, and Gelof hit a two-run homer, for the A’s to finish with five bombs on the night.

-They added to it in the third inning, when Shea Langeliers led off with a single, and Kurtz walked.
+They added to it in the third inning, when Shea Langeliers led off with a single and Kurtz walked.
 Colby Thomas hit his first pitch back in the majors for an RBI-single, and Wilson had an RBI sac-fly to increase the lead to 3-0.

 Cortes then tripled, scoring both men, and scoring the only runs the team would have the rest of the game.
-Cortes had an amazing road-trip against Seattle and Texas: 13-for-24 (.542), two doubles, a triple, three home runs, and seven RBIs.
+Cortes had an amazing road trip against Seattle and Texas: 13-for-24 (.542), two doubles, a triple, three home runs, and seven RBIs.

 A’s hitters put runners on in every inning but the seventh but failed to add on any “insurance” runs.

-Lopez allowed a Josh Jung double, and had a throwing error on the subsequent bunt that scored Jung, and accounted for the final 2-1 score.
+Lopez allowed a Josh Jung double and had a throwing error on the subsequent bunt that scored Jung and accounted for the final 2-1 score.

-Justin Sterner (1-2, 3.07) bailed out Lopez by ending a bases loaded, no-outs situation with back-to-back strike outs and a line-out, to win his first game of the season.
+Justin Sterner (1-2, 3.07) bailed out Lopez by ending a bases loaded, no-outs situation with back-to-back strike outs and a line-out to win his first game of the season.

 The A’s finished the road-trip 4-2, and return home to face: